frc-862/installers-old/README.md

 # Windows Installation

-Start by opening powershell as an administrator (will throw an error if not done properly).
+Start by opening powershell as an administrator.
 Then, to allow powershell script execution, execute

 ```PowerShell